mdkelley02/CS361-P1/README.txt

 OVERVIEW:

     DFA is an implementation of a deterministic finite automa.
-The class accepts an initial state, a set of final states, and a set of transitions.
+The class accepts a set of final states. an initial state, and a set of transitions.
+Once they are set, the class can be used to determine if a string is a member of the DFA's language.

 INCLUDED FILES: